 In the Application portal you will be able to follow the status of your application.

 The Admission team will go through your application and check all relevant documentation.
+Once we begin processing your application its status will change from "Received" to "In progress".
 If we need further documents, you will receive a message about missing documentation and a deadline for re-submitting.

 Any messages regarding your application will be available under the tab 'Messages'.